 If you live, work or own property in Comstock Neighborhood (here’s a map), there’s a spot for you on the council.
 It’s not exclusive, and there are no dues or fees.

-Use this webpage to learn about upcoming meetings, events and opportunities to get involved with for the Shiloh Hills Neighborhood Council.
+Use this webpage to learn about upcoming meetings, events and opportunities to get involved with for the Comstock Neighborhood Council.

 Annual neighborhood projects include: